 Flexibility and Responsiveness

 Flexibility and responsiveness are crucial to keeping customers onboard.
-A brand that communicates well and is perceived as wanting to do good for its customers will almost always move faster and retain more loyalty than a less responsive or slower brand.
-That translates into a higher customer lifetime value as current customers become receptive to upselling messages and new customers make a commitment for life.
+A brand that communicates well and is perceived as wanting to do good will almost always move faster and retain more loyalty than a less responsive or slower brand.
+That translates into a higher customer lifetime value.

 Growth Marketing Campaign Types

-When you have an idea what tools you need for your data-driven marketing campaign, it's time to work out what type of campaign you want to run.
-As a marketing manager knows, there are a lot of ways to get people excited about their brand, and some are better for certain projects than others.
+Once you have an idea what tools you need for your data-driven marketing campaign, it's time to decide what type of campaign to run.
+As most marketers know, there are a lot of ways to get people excited about your brand:

 Loyalty Programs

 Loyalty is what growth marketing is all about, so loyalty programs take pride of place in any strategy you adopt.
-Whether you're gathering customer data to offer great discounts for long-time users or encouraging new users to join your savings club, the mere existence of a loyalty program encourages retention and lowers churn.
+Whether you're gathering long-term customer data to offer discounts or encouraging new users to join your savings club, the existence of a loyalty program encourages retention and lowers churn.

 Referral Programs